maldworth/gphoto2pp/EXAMPLES.md

 #include "camera_capture_type_wrapper.hpp"
 #include "exceptions.hpp"

+#include "window_widget.hpp"
+#include "toggle_widget.hpp"

 #include <iostream>
 #include <fstream> // only for capture method 3

+// This method is only needed for certain canon cameras.
+I had tested this on a Canon EOS Rebel T2i (shows as Canon EOS 550D) with the boolean set to true and false, and I noticed no difference.
+So you might need it or you might not depending on what camera you use. void setCanonCapture(gphoto2pp::CameraWrapper& cameraWrapper, bool capture) {
+	try
+	{
+		auto captureWidget = cameraWrapper.getConfig().getChildByName<gphoto2pp::ToggleWidget>("capture");
+		captureWidget.setValue(capture ?
+1 : 0);
+		cameraWrapper.setConfig(captureWidget);
+	}
+	catch(const std::runtime_error& e)
+	{
+		// Swallow the exception
+		std::cout << "Tried to set canon capture, failed.
+The camera is probably not a canon" << std::endl;
+	}
+}

 int main(int argc, char* argv[]) {
 	try